openshift/training/beta-3-setup.md

 Note: You may or may not see the deploy pod, depending on when you run this command.

+**Bug Fix:** There is a problem with the router right now.
+We have to remove the "liveness probe" from the replication controller.
+We'll get into more about what that means later, but, for now, do this:

+    osc get -o json rc router-1 | sed -e 's/"timeoutSeconds": 1/"timeoutSeconds": 10/' -e '/"timeoutSeconds":/i \"initialDelaySeconds": 10,' | osc update -f -

 ## Preparing for STI and Other Things
 One of the really interesting things about OpenShift v3 is that it will build